Joanna C. Hendon

 - Former Primary Global Research expert at insider trading trial in United States v.
 Jiau, 11 Cr.
 161 (JSR);

-- Former analyst at hedge fund in SEC investigation of insider trading in the securities of Herbalife Ltd.;
+- Hedge fund analyst in SEC investigation of insider trading in the securities of Herbalife Ltd.;

 - Former owner of construction company in connection with investigation of alleged fraud and tax violations by the Antitrust Division of the U.S. Attorney’s Office;